Royal-Navy/design-system/packages/docs-site/src/library/pages/components/button.md

 The Primary Button is responsible for the most important action of a particular page.

 #### States
-Like all variations of the Button component, the Primary Button has 3 states - default, hover, and focus.
+Like all variations of the Button component, the Primary Button has 3 states - `default`, `hover`, and `focus`.

 <ButtonPrimaryStates />